dfloresag/dfloresagreda.github.io/content/publication/FAEC2020/index.md

 - "3"
 publishDate: "2017-01-01T00:00:00Z"
 # slides: example
-summary: "_Daniel Flores-Agreda, Eva Cantoni_ \n
+# summary: "_Daniel Flores-Agreda, Eva Cantoni_ \n
+#

-A general way of bootstrapping based on externally generated random weights and the Laplace Approximation for integrals - _Under review_ "
+# A general way of bootstrapping based on externally generated random weights and the Laplace Approximation for integrals - _Under review_ "
+summary: "A general way of bootstrapping based on externally generated random weights and the Laplace Approximation for integrals - _Under review_ "
 tags:
 - Bootstrap
 - GLMM